phanirithvij2000/system/docs/README.md

   - hardware-configuration.nix needs to be untouched
   - [ ] disko
   - [ ] binfmt etc can be in different files
-  - flake schemas is a new halted rfc because of the Elco
+  - flake schemas is a new halted rfc because of the Eelco
 - [ ] jupyenv/jupyterhub/jupyterlab
   - [ ] hm/sys service based on if hub/lab/single instance
   - [ ] project level config flake templates